Quadratic improvement on accuracy of approximating pure quantum states and unitary gates by probabilistic implementation: Classical encoding of pure states

 First, we consider deterministic encodings, which can be defined as particular probabilistic encodings.
-Concretely, the domain of input state $\sigma$ in Eq.~\eqref{eq:reconstruction} is replaced by the set of deterministic classical states, i.e., $\{\ketbra{x}\}_{x\in X}$.
-Thus, we say that a deterministic encoding exists if and only if there exists set of quantum states $\{\rho_x\in\dop{\cd}\}_{x\in X}$ satisfying
+Concretely, every pure state $\phi$ is encoded into a single label $x_\phi\in X$, which implies the output state of $\Gamma$ is $\hat{\rho}=\rho_{x_\phi}$.
+Thus, we say that a deterministic encoding of $\puredop{\cd}$ with accuracy $\epsilon$ exists if and only if there exists set $\{\rho_x\in\dop{\cd}\}_{x\in X}$ of quantum states satisfying

 which is called an {\it external} $\epsilon$-covering of $\puredop{\cd}$.
 A set of pure states $\{\rho_x\in\puredop{\cd}\}_{x\in X}$ satisfying Eq.~\eqref{eq:covering} is called an {\it internal} $\epsilon$-covering of $\puredop{\cd}$, which corresponds to particular deterministic encodings such as one storing probability amplitudes approximately representing $\phi$.
 The minimum size of internal (or external) $\epsilon$-coverings is called the internal (or external) covering number and denoted by $I_{in}$ (or $I_{ex}$.)
 Note that $I_{ex}\leq I_{in}$ by definition and the minimum bit length $n$ required for deterministic encodings equals to $\lceil\log_2 I_{ex}\rceil$.